DiogoF17/LPOO_18-19/docs/README.md

 ## Known Code Smells and Refactoring Suggestions

-### 1. Controller Module Centered In Only One Class
+### 1. Controller Module Centered In Only One Class - SOLVED
 #### 1.1 Code Smell
 > In the Controller module of our game, all the game's logic and operations are centered in only one class, the Updater class.
 This class can be considered as a Large Class, containing too many methods and lines of code.